konklone/tmcw.github.com/_posts/2014-03-13-teaching-the-web.md

 I went through a quick presentation on JavaScript while encouraging the class to try out examples in [mistakes.io](http://mistakes.io/) for the most part this was successful, but it made me realize that an even-simpler mistakes.io might be useful - something that slims it down to a single line of JavaScript and explains what that JS does in painstaking detail.
 You type `var foo = 4;` and it explains what every token means - you're creating a variable, called foo, assigning it to 4, which is a number, and ending the line with `;`.
 And it would give fantastic guidance for incorrect or incomplete input.

+There are plenty of hard parts about teaching JavaScript.
+People are sentence-case by default, and while HTML is permissive here, CSS is less, and JavaScript is even less.
+I realized how in the daily task of writing code like `method({})`, you really need to have a mental stack of `(` and `{` symbols typed in order to close with the same.

 Two students went down the path of learning JavaScript deeply, and constructed incredible games.
 We'll get to that later, but for the majority of the class this was just a taste.
 To learn 'just a little' of browser JavaScript just doesn't make sense, since a single line can contain 5 untaught concepts at once.

 ## ~/Sites